A behind-the-scenes glance at our alumni

 Have you worked with any NYU alumni or current students?
 How did that work out?

-When did you get interested in theater or film design and how?
+When did you get interested in theater and how?

 As you design and meet the challenges of being a freelance artist, are there any voices that you particularly hear from the aggregation of voices?